PhD in English

 - If already enrolled as a PBS student or as an undergraduate student at MU, you must file a transfer of division form with the admissions office.

-The following items are needed to complete your application for the MA and PhD programs.
+The following items are needed to complete your application for the PhD program.

 - One transcript from all colleges or universities you have attended.